QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

 Was it necessary to manually declare the types ``a::Float64`` in the above struct?

-The answer, in practice, is usually yes
+The answer, in practice, is usually yes.

-Without a declaration of the type, the compiler is unable to generate efficient code, and the use of a ``struct`` declared without types could drop performance by orders of magnitude
+Without a declaration of the type, the compiler is unable to generate efficient code, and the use of a ``struct`` declared without types could drop performance by orders of magnitude.

-Moreover, it is very easy to use the wrong type, or unnecessarily constrain the types
+Moreover, it is very easy to use the wrong type, or unnecessarily constrain the types.

 The first example, which is usually just as low-performance as no declaration of types at all, is to accidentally declare it with an abstract type